- Board Directive

 - Step I

-Any licensed employee alleging a grievance is encouraged to resolve the problem, if possible, through an informal discussion with the immediate supervisor as provided for in Miscellaneous provisions C.1. of this policy.
+Any licensed employee alleging a grievance is encouraged to resolve the problem, if possible, through an informal discussion with the immediate supervisor.
 If this is not satisfactory, the grievant may file at Step II.

 - Step II

-- The supervisor shall respond to the grievance, in writing, within five (5) working days following receipt of the grievance.
-A copy of the response will be forwarded to the District grievance officer, the appropriate District-level Administrator, and the Administrator of Human Resources or his/her designee, grievant, or representative.
+- The supervisor shall respond to the grievance, in writing, within eight (8) calendar days following receipt of the grievance.
+A copy of the response will be forwarded to the grievance officer, the appropriate District-level Administrator, and the Administrator of Human Resources or his/her designee, grievant, or representative.

 - If the response (decision) does not resolve the grievance, the grievant may file the grievance at Step III.